samthedevv/Telecom-billing/README.md

 # Telecom-billing
-A C project on telecom billing im a doctor
+A C project on telecom billing system